Mikhus/graphql-fields-list/README.md

 */
 ~~~

-For the leafs in the of the fields tree it will return `false` value,
+For leafs of the fields tree it will return `false` value, which is
-which is usable when you need to detect that the end of a tree branch
+usable when you need to detect that the end of a tree branch is reached.
-is reached.

 Both `fieldsMap` and `fieldsList` works as expected with graphql query
 fragmentation, so can be safely used within any possible queries.